 Ambassador's Self Help Fund

 If you have a good idea how to improve life in your community, the U.S. Embassy may be able to help!
-Since 2011, the U.S. Embassy has granted over USD $420,000 to 40 different community-based projects throughout Botswana.
+Since 2000, the U.S. Embassy has granted over 1.7 million US dollars, or approximately 14 million Pula, to support community-based projects throughout Botswana.

 The Ambassador's Special Self-Help Fund provides grants to assist small-scale community development projects that improve basic economic or social conditions at the village level.
 The objective is to encourage self-reliance within local communities, and to demonstrate the U.S. Government's interest in the welfare and social development of Botswana.
 Projects must include significant community contribution and/or involvement and lead to ongoing, self-sustaining activities.

 What issue would you like to address in your community?
 There are many worthy causes and although we wish we could fund all projects, unfortunately we can’t.
-Preference for Self-Help Funding is given to projects focused on one or more of the following areas:
+Preference for Self-Help Funding is given to projects focused aligned with one or more U.S. Embassy priority:

 - Community-based natural resource management